MAGICAL USES OF SHELLS

 the Goddesses.
 Cowries have been

-Many sea Witches and magicians place shells on their altars for this
+Sea Witches and magicians place shells upon their altars for this

 very reason when performing sea magic at home.